-Any business would like to be in a position where it can capitalize on its strengths and prospects.
-Such a company may lead from its strengths, leveraging its resources to capitalize on market possibilities.
+Any business would like to be in a position where it can capitalise on its strengths and prospects.
+Such a company may lead from its strengths, leveraging its resources to capitalise on market possibilities.

 Companies in these conditions, for example, might consider expanding overseas or diversifying their product line to increase sales.

 For other powerful tools and concepts, to launch a new product, also look at: